Cozonacci/delroo-tas/README.md

 To generate cucumber reports run *mvn exec:java* inside the project root folder.
 Reports home page can be found by loading *delroo-tas/target/cucumber-html-reports/overview-features.html*

+The acceptance tests are configured to be executed in parallel.
+This is implemented using *cucumber-jvm-parallel-plugin* and *maven-failsafe-plugin*.
+The reporting module will handle duplicated file reports only if executed after test run (GenerateCucumberReports.main() or mvn exec:java)

 ### CI/CD
 For the CI/CD pipeline we need to ensure different validation phases.
 Eventually the unit tests and mock profiles will be checked at PR/integration phase while the E2E will be executed at the acceptance level.